cvlmtg/monarc/docs/extending.md

 26
 27  export {
 28    withPlugin as withAnalytics,
-29    context as analyticsContext,
+30    usePlugin as useAnalytics,
-30    usePlugin as useAnalytics
+29    context as analyticsContext
 31  };
 ```
 In our reducer we will increment our counter (*line 4*).
 Now we only need to export the hook to read the value (which we will rename to `useAnalytics`, *line 30*) and the context to be used by class based components (*line 29*).